An ultimate climbing holiday in Nepal combining the two most popular trekking peaks; Mera and Island Peak with Amphu Laptcha Pass in a single trip.

 - 1:3 climbing guide to client ratio

-Mera and Island peak climb with Amphu laptcha overview
+Mera and Island peak climb

-Mera and Island Peak are the two most popular 6000m peaks to climb in Nepal and both peaks are an ideal peak for people looking for their first Himalayan climb.
+Mera and Island Peak are the two most popular 6000m peaks to climb in Nepal and both peaks are ideal peaks for people looking for their first Himalayan climb.
 Both Mera and Island peak are highly sought-after summits and combined these peaks with Amphu Laptcha Pass, this trip is a real high altitude Himalayan climbing holiday.

 With both peaks graded as Alpine PD and combined with the traverse of technical Amphu Laptcha Pass, this trip is graded strenuous in terms of grade and demands good physical fitness with previous experience of high altitude treks above 5000m.
 The long duration trek over the remote valleys coupled with climbing two 6000m peaks, make this an exceptional mountaineering expedition.